Keyboard shortcuts

 3. Unscrew and remove the PCB along with the display.

-1. Update the sample rate: Most HX711 modules come with the RATE pin connected to GND, meaning that they sample at 10 Hz, if you want to sample at 80 Hz: HX711 Pinout
+1. Set the sample rate to 80 Hz: Most HX711 modules ship with the RATE pin tied to GND, which sets a 10 Hz sample rate.
+To switch to 80 Hz: HX711 Pinout

-2. I did this by scratching the module with a knife.
+• This can be done by carefully scratching the trace with a knife.

-3. Verify with a multimeter that GND and the RATE pin are not connected anymore.
+2. Verify with a multimeter that GND and RATE are no longer connected.

-1. Connect, in parallel, a resistor between 20k and 27k to R1.
+1. Solder, in parallel, a resistor between 20 kΩ and 27 kΩ across R1.
 R1 is the highlighted resistor in the image: Resistor to modify

-• This step is not mandatory, but it improves the measurements.
+• This step is optional, but it improves measurement quality.

-• Solder the 4 wires of the crane scale to the HX711.
-Usually the colors are:
+• Solder the 4 wires from the crane scale to the HX711.
+Typical color mapping:

 HX711 PinLoad Cell PinDescription